Dig into our interview with supervising sound editor George Peters on how sound can shape story.

 So we will often do a quick freeze on a frame where you see an arm break and you’re going to hear it.
 You will hear every drop of blood and the scream of the guy.
 So when there is violence, we will push all the backgrounds and everything off to the side speakers and have the crack of the bat and blood come out of the center channel.
 Or bring everything else down so that’s all you really hear.

-Once the dialog is set, I don’t touch that again because that’s the bar.
+Once the dialogue is set, I don’t touch that again because that’s the bar.
 So when I mix in the effects, music, and foley, if Harley is speaking and drowned out, I know I have to bring down the effects.
 But a lot of the times, I’m mixing to how I think scenes should feel.

 NFS: How can sound mixers make scenes more dynamic with sound effects?